 - up to 2 drinks per day for men

-Binge drinking can lead to an increase in body wide inflammation, and chronic alcohol use can lead to inflammatory liver disease over time.
-Binge drinking refers to 4 or more drinks on one occasion for women or 5 for men.
+Binge drinking can increase body-wide inflammation, and chronic alcohol use can lead to inflammatory liver disease over time.
+Binge drinking refers to four or more drinks on one occasion for women or five for men.

 The effects of alcohol on the body are complex.
 Research consistently links excessive drinking to a host of health problems, as well as accidents and injuries.
 Yet alcohol is not universally harmful, particularly in moderation.

 Alcohol may affect people in different ways.
 People with RA can monitor how alcohol affects their symptoms and their bodies.
-If a person suspects that alcohol is making their RA symptoms worse, it may be best to stop drinking alcohol.
+If a person suspects that alcohol is worsening their RA symptoms, it may be beneficial to stop drinking alcohol.

-People with RA can safely drink alcohol in moderation, though they should speak to a doctor about any possible drug interactions, contraindications due to prescribed medication, and other medical conditions that could cause complications.
+People with RA can safely drink alcohol in moderation.
+However, they should speak with a doctor about any possible drug interactions, contraindications due to prescribed medication, and other medical conditions that could cause complications.